 Our plan covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
+If you receive services not covered by our plan or services obtained out of network and were not authorized, you are responsible for paying the full cost of services.

 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 Once a benefit limit has been reached, whatever you pay for services will not count toward your out-of-pocket maximum.
 See Chapter 4 for more information on benefit limits and out-of-pocket maximums.
-You can call Customer Service when you want to know how much of your benefit limit you have already used.
+You may call Member Services to find out how much of your benefit limit you have used.